learningtocode101/CV/README.md

 ## Shaneil Clarke

-Logical thinking and organised individual currently completing a four-month hihghly selective and intensive training program to become a high-quality professional software developer.
-Looking to join a dynamic and progressive environment that will utilise my existing skills, offer further development and reveal new challenges.
+Logical thinking and organised individual looking to join a dynamic and progressive environment as a junior software engineer that will utilise my existing skills, offer further development and reveal new challenges.

 ## Skills